mauricewipf/interactive-resume/_posts/2017-09-18-Appointments-Angular-App.md

 projectHyperlink: https://appointments-362ca.firebaseapp.com
 description: Make appointments and view them in a list
 projectImage: appointments-angular-app.png
-projectTags: Angular 4, App, Firebase, Bootstrap, Frontend
+projectTags: Angular, App, Firebase, Bootstrap, Frontend
 ---

 This web application is a playground to learn Angular 4.